sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/downloading-and-installing-reshade.md

     {: .note }
     > Choosing the square tick for any shader repositories will bring up a menu to select the specific shaders from the repository marked.
     > ![ReShade Square Tick Shader Selection Image](../images/downloading-and-installing-reshade/rs_shader_select.png){: style="max-width:30%" }
-    > From here, select your preferred shaders and click `Next` to continue.
+    > Select your preferred shaders and click `Next` to continue.

 </details>